overtrack-gg/overtrack-plugin-rig/Readme.md

 ## extract_frames
 You may use `extract_frames.py` (or [`extract_frames.exe`](https://github.com/synap5e/overtrack-plugin-rig/releases))
-to simulate OverTrack's posting of frames to your server.
+to simulate OverTrack's posting of frames to your server, by providing it a video to extract frames from.

 ### Usage
 ```